ShabitRony/Digital-Unit-JUnit-selenium/README.md

 ## Standard Output
 ![scrapdata2](https://github.com/user-attachments/assets/a909e808-9a5d-472d-a71e-b15b4cf3f61e)

-## Pre-requisites
+## Technology Used
 - Intellij Idea
+- JUnit
+- Selemium-Java
+## How to run?
 - Clone this repository from GitHub
-## How to run?
+- Make a new Project or collect .gradle file from developer
+- After each automation report will generate in Reports folder.